History of cinema of China: Beginnings

-The first recorded screening of a motion picture in China took place in Shanghai on 11 August 1896 as an "act" on a variety bill.
-The first Chinese film, a recording of the Peking opera, Dingjun Mountain, was made in November 1905 in Beijing.
-For the next decade the production companies were mainly foreign-owned, and the domestic film industry was centered on Shanghai, a thriving entrepot and the largest city in the Far East.
+While early accounts traditionally date the introduction of cinema to China to an anonymous variety show in August 1896 at Shanghai's Xu Garden teahouse, archival newspaper research by Dr Yongchun Fu demonstrates that this event was a magic lantern exhibition projecting still glass slides (yingxi).
+The historical record confirms that the first true motion picture exhibition in China occurred on May 22, 1897, when itinerant showman Harry Welby Cook projected celluloid film strips using Edison's Animatoscope at the Astor House Hotel in Shanghai.
+Later that summer, Cook also produced China's earliest localized actualities by filming local bicycle riders and swimming baths, before expanding his commercial film circuit north to Tianjin and Beijing.

 Chinese-made short melodrama and comedy films began emerging in 1913.
 In 1913, the first independent Chinese screenplay, The Difficult Couple, was filmed in Shanghai by Zheng Zhengqiu and Zhang Shichuan.
 Zhang Shichuan then set up the first Chinese-owned film production company in 1916.
 The first full-length feature film was Yan Ruisheng (閻瑞生) released in 1921, which was a docudrama about the killing of a Shanghai courtesan.

 Chinese film production developed significantly in the 1920s.
 During the 1920s film technicians from the United States trained Chinese technicians in Shanghai, and American influence continued to be felt there for the next two decades.
 Since film was still in its earliest stages of development, most Chinese silent films at this time were only comic skits or operatic shorts, and training was minimal at a technical aspect due to this being a period of experimental film.
 Throughout the 1920s and 1930s, filmmaking in China was largely done by film studios and there was comparatively little small scale filmmaking.

 Upscale movie theaters in China had contracts which required them to exclusively show Hollywood films, and thus as of the later 1920s, Hollywood films accounted for 90% of screen time in Chinese theaters.